Miami Domestic Violence Lawyer

 Family violence allegations are perhaps one of the most difficult to face.
 Criminal accusations involving your family and loved ones affect not only your freedom, but your closest relationships.
-At The Law Office of A. Antonio Tomas, P.A., we defend people in the greater Miami area who have been accused of domestic violence, spousal abuse, and related charges.
-There is a lot on the line with these types of charges, so entrust your case to a defense attorney who is experienced and driven to achieve the results you need.
+At the Tomas Law Firm, we defend people in the greater Miami area who have been accused of domestic violence, spousal abuse, and related charges.
+There is a lot on the line with these types of charges, so entrust your case to a Miami domestic violence attorney who is experienced and driven to achieve the results you need.

 - Prevent a person from coming within a certain distance of the protected person(s)